nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 .. table-from-sample-yaml::

-To commission the weather station device and control it remotely through a Thread or Wi-Fi network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
+To commission the weather station device and control it remotely through a Thread or Wi-Fi® network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
 This requires additional hardware depending on your setup.
 The recommended way of getting measurement values is using the mobile Matter controller application that comes with a graphical interface, performs measurements automatically and visualizes the data.